Denes-Lab/ClustFinder/README.md

 ```
 bash path/to/ClusterFinder/clustfinder.sh [-s <CATEGORY>] [-n <MIN-NUMBER-FROM-CATEGORY>] <INPUT-PAIRWISE-FILE.tsv> <DISTANCE-THRESHOLD>
 ```

-Required:
+**Required:**
 <INPUT-PAIRWISE-FILE.tsv>	input TSV file containing the pairwise comparisons with genetic distances
 				- one pairwise comparison per line
 				- contains 3 columns: first isolate ID, second isolate ID, and distance
 				- should not have a header row
 				- must have an empty line at the bottom
 <DISTANCE-THRESHOLD>             distance threshold used for clustering; pairwise distances of ≤DISTANCE-THRESHOLD will used for clustering
-Optional:
+**Optional:**
--s <CATEGORY>:                   name of category used for filtering clusters -n <MIN-NUMBER-FROM-CATEGORY>:   the minimum number of isolates that must belong to the category specifed by the -s option
+-s <CATEGORY>                    name of category used for filtering clusters -n <MIN-NUMBER-FROM-CATEGORY>    the minimum number of isolates that must belong to the category specifed by the -s option

-   If there is no need for a category, then the above command can be edited to:
+If there is no need to filter clusters based on a category or minimum number of isolates, the basic command, without the optional arguments can be used:
 ```
 bash path/to/ClusterFinder/clustfinder.sh <INPUT-PAIRWISE-FILE.tsv> <DISTANCE-THRESHOLD>
 ```